Having travelled south from Mexico to Panama, I have experienced all but one of the Central America border crossings after deciding to skip Belize.

 Central America Border Crossings Safety

-Always keep your valuable hidden and you passport and money in a safe place – I’d recommend a money belt if you plan a backpacking trip through Central America or anywhere else in Latin America for that matter.
-There are many ways you can keep your money safe whilst travelling through an overland border.
-Including the following;
+Always keep your valuable hidden and you passport and money in a safe place.
+I’d recommend a money belt if you plan a backpacking trip through Central America or anywhere in Latin America.

 - Keep cameras, phones, laptops and other electronic devices in your main rucksack or hidden in a personal rucksack.